Applications are open all year round. However, you should check your faculty’s deadline for submitting an application for entry into the degree.

 Yes, you are eligible to apply.

-If you have scholarly publications, significant output in the art or music areas and/or relevant professional or direct research experience that meet the criteria in Section 5.3 of the applicant information pack (pdf, 264KB), you need to compile and attach a research experience evidence template (docx, 99KB) to your application.
+If you have scholarly publications, significant output in the art or music areas and/or relevant professional or direct research experience, you need to compile and attach a research experience evidence template (docx, 99KB) to your application.

 If there is still time for the information to be included in the assessment of your application we will add it.
 Please upload an updated research experience evidence template (docx, 99KB) to this form.